ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Relation as Fourth Dimension — Operational Axis of Difference.md

 | External measure of change | Internal organization of coherence |
 | Sequence of states | Depth of recursive context $R^n(∆)$ |

-Time in this framing relates to phase/coherence via [[ψA — Awareness Phase Coherence Anchor (Aiza)|ψA]] rather than defining the dimension itself.
+Time in this framing relates to phase/coherence via [[ψA — Awareness (Aiza) Phase Coherence Anchor (modulator)|ψA]] rather than defining the dimension itself.

 ---